camsas/qjump-hadoop/README.md

 Note: Don't forget to update the namenode and jobtracker fields to the hostname you want to use.

 To use this run "setup.sh" on any node that needs configuring.
-For nodes the master node run "setup.sh master".
+For the master node run "setup.sh master".